Looking to cross the China border like a VIP? Then you need the China e-channel!

-Once I was at the application area, don’t expect to speak English to them!
-I practiced my Chinese – and couldn’t make a call to Wendy to translate for me – as they don’t allow phone calls inside.
-So either bring a Chinese translator / friend, or have decent Chinese skills to get by.
+Once at the application area, don’t expect to speak English to them!
+I practiced my Chinese and couldn’t make a call to Wendy to translate for me, as they don’t allow phone calls inside.
+So either bring a Chinese translator / friend, or have decent Chinese language skills to get by.

-When I said I wanted to apply – it seems like this really is a new policy, as they kind of all looked at me like it wasn’t possible.
-But I insisted a bit and after talking to a few people there they did say foreigners can now apply (this is August 2016, and the policy must have just came out).
+When I said I wanted to apply, it seems like this really is a new policy, as they all kind of looked at me like it wasn’t possible.
+But I insisted a bit and after talking to a few people there, they did say foreigners can now apply (this is August 2016, and the policy must have just come out).

-Once they accepted that foreigners can even apply, they then checked my passport.
-This is what they were looking for
+Once they accepted that foreigners can apply, they then checked my passport.
+These are what they were looking for:

 IC Chip inside.

-New passports have the chips inside, you can’t see them, but they are in the cover of the passport.
+New passports have IC chips inside.
+You can’t see them, but they are in the cover of the passport.
 My USA passport has it, and at first they couldn’t feel it, but later found it.

 Have a longer term visa.

-This is something I’ll have to ask my friends on business visas – but I have a residence permit.
+This is something I’ll have to ask my friends on business visas since what I have is a residence permit.
 Mine is renewing in 4 months, so they deemed that enough time for me to apply.
 If you try to get it with a business visa and it works (or doesn’t), please let me know so I can update this post.

 Certain passport holders